EMS: Move with Ease

-The urethane liner is unique too, as it fits comfortably inside of the pliable and dimpled socket.
-Now under vacuum, the socket does not draw down onto the liner.
-Instead, the EMS Liner expands under the negative pressure to draw outward to lock into the dimpled socket’s surface to confidently lock it into place.
-Because of this, I no longer have to walk around in my socket to settle it into place.
+The EMS liner is unique.
+It expands under negative pressure into the dimpled socket’s surface to confidently secure it.
+I no longer have to walk around in my socket to settle it into place.
+EMS locks me in.

 Case Study Findings – EMS Sockets: